bbauska/ibm-intermediate-web-dev/README.md

 here's an overview of the process:

--   First, a website owner purchases an SSL certificate from a Certificate Authority (CA) and installs it on their site.
+-   First, a website owner purchases an SSL certificate from a Certificate Authority (CA) and installs it on their site,

--   When a visitor navigates through the website, the browser and the web server establish an SSL connection using a method called **SSL handshake**.
+-   When a visitor navigates through the website, the browser and the web server establish an SSL connection using a method called <b>SSL handshake</b>,

--   During the SSL handshake, the browser asks the server for its SSL certificate and public key to prove its validity.
+-   During the SSL handshake, the browser asks the server for its SSL certificate and public key to prove its validity,

--   Once the certificate is verified, the browser and web server exchange private and public keys to create a symmetric session key.
+-   Once the certificate is verified, the browser and web server exchange private and public keys to create a symmetric session key, and

 -   Both parties then use this symmetric key to encrypt all communications.
 This key will remain valid for a limited time and